shwethaj1104/AWS_study_material/CloudFormation.md

 Upload a file (which should contain what stacks you need to add -> example -> EC2, SSH security groups etc) which containes code in yaml format to create EC2 instance for example -> Next stack name -> Next
 Tags -> Name -> Next
-Review the cost and other details- Create Stack
+Review the cost and other details -> Create Stack

 You can update the stack if you want after creating it- just click on Update button